jamesdolezal/synthetic-histology/README.md

 ## Installation

-If you plan to train models from scratch, [Openslide](https://openslide.org/download/) and [Libvips](https://libvips.github.io/libvips/) version 8.9 - 8.12 must first be installed.
-These are not required if you plan to only use pretrained models.

-Finally, install the required dependencies using anaconda:
+Install the required dependencies using anaconda:

 ```
 conda env create -f environment.yml
 ```

+If you plan to train models from scratch, [Openslide](https://openslide.org/download/) and [Libvips](https://libvips.github.io/libvips/) version 8.9 - 8.12 must first be installed.
+These are not required if you plan to only use pretrained models.

 ## Pretrained Models

-We offer three pretrained classifiers and three pretrained cGAN models:
+We offer three pretrained classifiers and three pretrained cGAN models.
+GAN models are saved as ``*.pkl`` files, and classifier models are saved as Tensorflow/Keras models (a directory).

 - **[lung-adeno-squam-v1](https://huggingface.co/jamesdolezal/lung-adeno-squam-v1)**: Binary classification model with Xception backbone trained to predict lung adenocarcinoma (=0) vs. squamous cell carcinoma (=1).
 - **[lung-adeno-squam-gan-v1](https://huggingface.co/jamesdolezal/lung-adeno-squam-gan-v1)**: Conditional GAN (StyleGAN2) conditioned on lung adenocarcinoma (=0) vs. squamous cell carcinoma (=1).